OctopusSamples/NDCDevOpsWorkshop/README.md

 ### Azure DevOps Sign-up

-We will now sign up for an Azure DevOps account, Organization & Project
+We will now sign up for an Azure DevOps account, Organization & Project.
+You can get more details on [Microsoft Docs](https://docs.microsoft.com/en-us/azure/devops/user-guide/sign-up-invite-teammates?view=azure-devops)

 * Browse to <http://dev.azure.com/>
 * Select Start Free
 * Sign-in with an account that has no Azure DevOps Organizations (You will need to setup a Microsoft account for this)
 * Create Organization, Select Organization Name & Select West Europe
+* Create OctoFX Project and leave blank
 * Take note of URL

 ### Integrating Azure DevOps & Octopus Deploy

-* Generate API Key (Class led Instructions provided)
+* [Generate an Octopus API Key](https://octopus.com/docs/octopus-rest-api/how-to-create-an-api-key) (Class led Instructions provided)
 * [Generate Azure Service Principal](https://octopus.com/docs/infrastructure/deployment-targets/azure#create-service-principal-account-in-azure) (Class led Instructions provided)
-* Note Down API Key & ASP Details
+* Note Down API Key & Azure Service Principal Details
+* Set up Azure Service Principal in Octopus (Class led Instructions provided) (It will likely fail validation if created less than 15 minutes ago)
 * Install [Octopus Deploys Azure DevOps extension](https://octopus.com/downloads) in Azure DevOps (Class led Instructions provided)
 * Set up Service Connection to your Octopus Cloud Instance (Class led Instructions provided)

 ### OctoFX Background

-OctoFX is a sample application, built to demonstrate how a multi-tier application can be deployed using Octopus Deploy.
+[OctoFX](https://github.com/OctopusSamples/OctoFX) is a sample application, built to demonstrate how a multi-tier application can be deployed using Octopus Deploy.

 The application consists of three major components:

 * Trading Website - A customer-facing ASP.NET MVC website, where customers trade currencies.
 Customers can register, login, manage their beneficiary account details, get quotes, and book deals.
 * Deal Settlement Service - A .NET Windows Service that simulates the bank reconcilation and deal settlement process.
 It checks whether the OctoFX clearing accounts have received funds for any pending deals, and then initiates the transfer when deals are ready to be settled.
 * A SQL Server database underpins the system.

+## Wednesday 11th March Afternoon Session

 ### Pipeline